Measuring Temperature, Relative Humidity & Dewpoint

 Delta T (TΔ) is the primary climate parameter within the coatings industry.

 This means that the dewpoint temperature should be determined as close to the surface temperature measurement (taken on the substrate to be coated).
-Whirling a hygrometer in the general area may be “good enough” but could provide the inspector with a false positive – allowing the coating to be applied when it should not be.
+Whirling a hygrometer in the general area may be “good enough” but could provide the inspector with a false positive – allowing the coating to be applied when it shouldn’tbe.

-Instead of using hygrometers conversion discs and charts, there are gauges on the market which will take all the measurements and perform all the calculations for us.
-For example, the Elcometer 319 Dewpoint Meter.
-These simple to use digital gauges will measure and often record climatic parameters such as;
+Instead of using hygrometers’ conversion discs and charts, there are gauges on the market which will take all the measurements and perform all the calculations for us – like the Elcometer 319 Dewpoint Meter for example.
+These simple to use digital gauges will measure and often record climatic parameters such as:

-A typical coating application specification may stipulate that the temperature of the surface to be coated should be at least 3°C (5°F) above the dewpoint temperature and the relative humidity should not exceed 85%.
+A typical coating application specification may require the temperature of the surface to be coated be at least 3°C (5°F) above the dewpoint temperature and the relative humidity should not exceed 85%.
 Furthermore, the temperature of the substrate and the air should be between -5°C (23°F) and +40°C (104°F).

-All these values are presented on the display of the Elcometer 319 and, for the example given, the coating may be applied in accordance with the manufacturer’s recommendations.
+All these values are presented on the display of the Elcometer 319 Dewpoint Meter and, for the example given, the coating may be applied in accordance with the manufacturer’s recommendations.

 Remote Climate Monitoring